How To Remove Page Breaks in Word

 Remove Page Breaks with a Macro

 MS Word includes a macro tool with which you can record a sequence of selected options.
-Alternatively, you can set up macros by entering Visual Basic code in their Module windows.
-As such, why not set up a macro that removes all page breaks from a document?
+Alternatively, you can set up macros by entering Visual Basic code in the Module windows.
+You can create a macro that removes all page breaks, save it, and be able to access it again anytime you need it without having to mess around in menus.

 To set up a new macro, press the F11 key to open Word’s Visual Basic Editor.
 Then click the Insert tab and select Module to open a Module window.
 Select the VBA code below and press Ctrl + C to copy it.